vhscom/archuro/README.md

 # Archuro

-Archuro helps bridge the gap between development and production by facilitating the creation of deterministic environments on a user-defined, workflow-by-workflow basis.
+Build minimal, portable application development environments.

 ![archuro](./screenshots/photo_2019-10-21_16.33.22-fs8.png)

-> The march of science and technology does not imply growing intellectual complexity in the lives of most people.
-It often means the opposite. —Thomas Sowell
+> “Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better.” ― Edsger Wybe Dijkstra

-## Motiviation
+## Motivation

-A typical development workflow requires a number of different programs, libraries and tools to produce working software.
-As projects mature so too do the languages used to build them, the platforms they run on and the operating systems used to build them.
-And it's seldom the case a software developer works on only one project at a time.
+A typical application development environment requires a number of different programs, libraries and tools to produce working software.
+As applications mature so too do the techniques used to build them, the languages they're written in and the platforms they run on.
+Furthermore, it's seldom the case a developer works on only one application at a time.

-Constantly shifting conditions make it difficult to keep software running reliably over time, increase development costs and lead to unhappiness.
-If you wouldn't allow the kind of variance described in your production enviornment, why let it occur in development?
-Thankfully you don't need to.
+Constant churn in application development environments make it difficult to keep software running reliably over time, even on a single machine.
+And that's assuming your application doesn't carry around a lot of dependencies.
+If you wouldn't allow the kind of variance described in your production environment, why let it start during development?
+Thankfully you don't have to.
 That's why I created Archuro.

+## Goals

+- Eliminate hidden app dependencies.
+- Increase development agility.
+- Improve deployment predictability.

-## Features
+## Affordances

-- Easily run Arch Linux on macOS with [experimental](https://docs.docker.com/docker-for-mac/faqs/#experimental-features) feature support.
-- Creates a deterministic development environment without being overly prescriptive.
-- Share config between macOS and containerized Arch Linux.
-- Updates Catalina with Bash 5 _without_ requiring Homebrew.
+- Automate macOS dev environment setup using `archuro` CLI.
+- Quickly spin up throwaway [Arch Linux] containers with root access.
+- Iterate on [Extended Builds](#extended-builds) of Arch Linux suited for individual workflows.
+- Build ad hoc, portable environments with [LinuxKit].
+- Share user configuration cross-platform using [GNU Stow].
 - Adds cross-shell profile aliases [without getting clever](https://github.com/zsh-users/antigen).
-- Creates ephemeral and persisted [Extended Builds](#extended-builds) of Arch suited for your workflow.
-- Provides hotkey access to a Arch tty command via `Ctrl+p` using Bash 5.
+- Modernizes macOS Catalina with [Bash] 5, patches and command completions.
+- Manage macOS dev dependencies via [Homebrew Bundle].
+- Configures [Powerlevel10k] and [Hack Nerd Font] with Zsh.
 - Creates a custom profile named Archuro for Mac's Terminal app.
+- Provides hotkey access to a Arch tty command via `Ctrl+p` from Bash.
-- Helps install Vivialdi, a web browser geared for for productivity and development.
+- Helps install Vivaldi, a modern and developer-friendly browser.
-- Automate [VS Code](https://code.visualstudio.com/) setup and [helps keep track](#vs-code) of extensions.
+- Automate [VS Code] setup and [helps keep track](#vs-code) of extensions.
-- Provides [Powerlevel10k](https://github.com/romkatv/powerlevel10k) and [Hack Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack) with Zsh.
 - Recommended terminal apps: [Kitty](https://github.com/kovidgoyal/kitty) and [Hyper](https://hyper.is) with [Verminal](https://github.com/defringe/verminal) and `hyper-flat`.

 ## Screens and demo